“The Devil Wears Prada”: what if fashion was better now? - Coil

 The pitch: Runway, this merciless universe

 The action takes place in New York.
-Young Andrea “Andy” Sachs, to everyone’s surprise, obtains the position of assistant to the editor-in-chief of the powerful fashion magazine Runway.
-Andy is inexperienced, prefers to dream of being a journalist and has little interest in fashion trends.
-She shares her office with Emily Charlton, a fashion buff who bends over backwards to meet the excessive demands of their boss Miranda Priestly.
+Young Andrea "Andy" Sachs surprisingly gets the job of assistant to the editor-in-chief of the powerful fashion magazine Runway.
+Andy is inexperienced, dreams of being a journalist and has little interest in fashion trends.
+She shares her office with Emily Charlton, a fashion enthusiast who bends over backwards to meet the excessive demands of their boss Miranda Priestly.
 She is a woman of influence, formidable and feared.
-Fashion has no secrets for her and for good reason: she is the one who makes it.
+Fashion holds no secrets for her and for good reason: she is the one who does it.
 The job is tough, and if Andy is regularly mocked for her style, she will quickly get used to this new world where fashion and clothing are kings...

-“The Devil Wears Prada” is a film by David Frankel released in 2006.
+"The Devil Wears Prada" is a film by David Frankel released in 2006.
 It is adapted from the best-selling book of the same name, published in 2003 by Lauren Weisberger.
-In the cast: Meryl Streep, Anne Hathaway, Emily Blunt, Stanley Tucci and even Simon Baker.
-The costumes are by Patricia Field, already noticed on the now cult series “Sex and the City” .
+The cast includes Meryl Streep, Anne Hathaway, Emily Blunt, Stanley Tucci and Simon Baker.
+The costumes are by Patricia Field, already noted for the now cult series "Sex and the City" .

-In the series of films devoted to the world of fashion , we can certainly prefer the cinematographic touch of Robert Altman – “Ready to Wear” in 1994.
-But in the genre, “The Devil Wears Prada” has his own arguments, and the art of cinema costume at work here is certainly no stranger to it.
+In the series of films devoted to the world of fashion , one can certainly prefer the cinematic style of Robert Altman – “Prêt à porter” in 1994.
+But in the genre, “The Devil Wears Prada” has its own arguments, and the art of costume in cinema at work here is certainly not unrelated.

-The “The Devil Wears Prada” costume designer became legendary in the late 90s with her work on the series “Sex and the City.”
-How can we evoke the world of fashion and its editorials, if not through the words of those who experience it from the inside?
+The costume designer for "The Devil Wears Prada" became a legend in the late 90s with her work on the series "Sex and the City".
+How can we evoke the world of fashion and its editorial teams, if not through the words of those who live it from the inside?

-To decipher “The Devil Wears Prada”, I went to meet fashion editors: Clément Laré from Stylist magazine and Nina Boutléroff, a freelance journalist who regularly writes for Elle magazine .
-To complete the team: my colleague Nawal Bonnefoy, at the origin of most of our content dedicated to women's fashion (but not only).
-They tell you, each in their own way, what makes “The Devil Wears Prada” interesting.
+To decipher “The Devil Wears Prada,” I went to meet fashion editors: Clément Laré from Stylist magazine and Nina Boutléroff, a freelance journalist who regularly writes for Elle magazine .
+To complete the team: my colleague Nawal Bonnefoy, who is behind most of our content dedicated to women’s fashion (but not only).
+They tell you, each in their own way, what makes “The Devil Wears Prada” so interesting.

 Clément Laré: “Stylist Patricia Field is an icon for many people .
-What I remember from his work is that his influence goes well beyond cinema.
-She is very, very respected in the fashion world, much more with “Sex and the City” than with “The Devil Wears Prada”.
+What I remember about her work is that her influence goes far beyond cinema.
+She is very, very respected in the fashion world, much more so with “Sex and the City” than with “The Devil Wears Prada”.
 It must be said that with “Sex and the City”, Patricia Field really created and influenced trends alongside Sarah Jessica Parker.
-Every piece seen on the characters was a hit, so much so that brands were fighting to appear on the show.
+Each piece seen on the characters was a hit, so much so that brands fought to appear in the series.

-However, the costumes from “The Devil Wears Prada” are also iconic.
-We saw it again very recently when Anne Hathaway arrived at the Michael Kors fashion show in New York with bangs and a look (leather jacket and skirt, turtleneck sweater) that resembled those of Andy Sachs.
-The whole Internet went crazy over this outfit because we suddenly felt like we were seeing the character from “The Devil Wears Prada” again.
-This is one proof among others that the looks that Patricia Field created for the character and for the film in general are anchored in people's imagination .
-They left their mark on everyone who saw and loved the film. »
+However, the costumes from "The Devil Wears Prada" are also iconic.
+We saw this again very recently when Anne Hathaway arrived at the Michael Kors show in New York with bangs and a look (leather jacket and skirt, turtleneck sweater) that resembled those of Andy Sachs.
+The entire Internet went wild over this outfit because it suddenly felt like we were seeing the character from "The Devil Wears Prada" again.
+This is proof among others that the looks that Patricia Field created for the character and for the film in general are anchored in people's imagination .
+They have left their mark on everyone who has seen and loved the film.

-Nina Boutléroff: “I really like Patricia Field's work, especially what she did on the series “Sex and the City”.
+Nina Boutléroff: “I really like Patricia Field’s work, especially what she did on the series “Sex and the City”.
 It’s completely pioneering.
-It is also a work that takes place over time.
-We remember both ultra modern outfits and characters .
+It’s also a work that stands in time.
+We remember both the ultra-modern outfits and characters .
 This also applies to the characters in the film “The Devil Wears Prada”.

 What is interesting to see, for example, is that the outfits of the heroine played by Anne Hathaway at the beginning of the film are much less strong than those of her colleague Emily .
-It's normal in the sense that it goes with Anne Hathaway's character: he's supposed to be nerdy, shy, introverted.
-There is also something a little cliché about it because at first she wears outfits that are a bit beige, ordinary, without personality.
-His style would subsequently become more fashionable and sharper. »
+This is normal in the sense that it goes with Anne Hathaway's character: she is supposed to be intellectual, shy, introverted.
+There is also something a little cliché in that because at first she wears somewhat beige, ordinary outfits, without personality.
+Her style will later become more fashionable, more cutting edge.

-anne hathaway devil prada fashion women's outfit blue sweater
+anne hathaway devil prada fashion outfit women blue sweater

 © IMAGO / Everett Collection

-anne hathaway devil prada fashion women's outfit chanel black white
+anne hathaway devil prada fashion outfit women chanel black white

 © IMAGO / Everett Collection

-Nawal Bonnefoy: “The outfits from “The Devil Wears Prada” could, 17 years later, be completely worn today.
-Not so much because fashion from the 2000s is making a comeback but rather because there is a search for style in the film's costumes that is both cutting-edge and timeless .
+Nawal Bonnefoy: "The outfits from "The Devil Wears Prada" could be worn today, 17 years later.
+Not so much because the fashion of the 2000s is making a comeback, but rather because there is in the costumes of the film a search for style that is both sharp and timeless .

-I think, for example, of Meryl Streep's character, who wears bags and coats that fit exactly with the time when the film was released but at the same time have impeccable cuts that are, even today, very elegant. .
-The character of Emily, who is Miranda Priestly's number one assistant in the film, has a slightly more gothic/rock style while once again being very sharp: mini-dresses, leather, a total black look.
-This all goes very well with his character.
-But the most important thing is of course the character of Anne Hathaway, and in particular her makeover phase where she finds herself wearing Chanel and other luxury brands.
+I'm thinking for example of Meryl Streep's character, who wears bags and coats that were very much in keeping with the era when the film came out but at the same time have impeccable cuts that are, even today, very elegant .
+Emily's character, who is Miranda Priestly's number 1 assistant in the film, has a slightly more gothic/rock style while still being very sharp: mini-dresses, leather, a total black look.
+All of this goes very well with her character.
+But the most important thing is of course Anne Hathaway's character, and in particular her makeover phase where she finds herself wearing Chanel and other luxury brands.

-I think about this fabulous scene, when she walks in the streets of New York: she has an outfit in each new shot and they are really fantastic looks.
-There is the perfect balance between fashion trends and true timelessness .
-These are looks that haven't aged a bit.
-This is all the more remarkable since upon rewatching, many films from the 2000s do not add much from a stylistic point of view: they are sort of time capsules marked by the fashion of the 2000s, but which do not allow us to project ourselves into today's fashion. »
+I think back to that fabulous scene, when she's walking down the streets of New York: she has an outfit for every new shot and they're really fantastic looks.
+There's the perfect balance between fashion trends and a real timelessness .
+These are looks that haven't aged a day.
+It's all the more remarkable because when you rewatch it, many films from the 2000s don't bring much to the table from a stylistic point of view: they're kind of time capsules marked by the fashion of the 2000s, but which don't allow you to project yourself into today's fashion."

 Luxury brands, image and inclusiveness